jwest33/GoCode/README.md

 ### Server already running

-If llama-server is already running on the configured port, coder will detect and reuse it.
-It won't be shutdown when coder exits.
+If llama-server is already running on the configured port, gocode will detect and reuse it.
+It won't be shutdown when gocode exits.